Skip to Content

 • Failure to utilize internal complaint procedures: If an employee failed to follow the complaint procedures established by the employer, the employer may argue that they were not allowed to address the issue and resolve it internally before the lawsuit was filed.

-• Statute of limitations: If the employee's claim is filed after the applicable statute of limitations has expired, the employer may be able to argue that the claim should be dismissed as untimely.
+• Statute of limitations: If the employee's claim is filed after the applicable statute of limitations has expired, the employer may be able to argue that the claim should be dismissed as untimely according to New York or federal law.

 • Employee's failure to mitigate damages: Employers can argue that the employee failed to take reasonable steps to minimize the harm caused by the alleged harassment or discrimination, such as seeking alternative employment or requesting a transfer within the company.